JoTimelord/PHYS_139_Final_Team_Project/README.md

 Will: Structured the final2.py file

-Nani: Plot customization, n0 initial value variation analysis
+Nani: Plot customization, n0 initial value variation code & analysis

 Leo: update and improve on the main function and implemented the function for calculating lambda1 and lambda2, partc graph and partd mean; Debugging